-PSY 8350 - Advanced Professional Skills: Supervision and Teaching with Practicum (3 credits)
+PSY 8350 - Advanced Professional Skills: Supervision, Administration, and Teaching with Practicum (3 credits)

 This course will focus on the theoretical and practical aspects of supervision, administration, and teaching.
 Students will be introduced to the process of clinical supervision to prepare for future supervisory roles.
 Functional aspects of the supervisor-supervisee relationship will be examined through classroom discussion, readings, and supervisory or mentoring activities.
+This course is further intended to provide students with skills to be prepared for administrative roles within national and state agencies, district level psychological services departments and university settings.
 Lastly, examination of models of course construction, teaching pedagogy, and assessment of learning within a university setting will be explored.
 Students will create an individual philosophy of teaching with a focus on identity development, both as a psychologist and educator.
 Students will be expected to be actively involved in the teaching/learning process as participants, presenters, and discussion facilitators.